Department: Institute of Neuroscience

 We're passionate about creating an inclusive environment that promotes and values diversity.
 Research institutions that are diverse in gender, gender identity, race, sexual orientation, ethnicity, age, and perspective are proven to foster greater creativity and promote synergistic, collaborative innovation and interactions.

-• Experience with electronic databases.
+• Experience with recordings of neural activity

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to applicants and employees with disabilities.
 To request an accommodation in connection with the application process, please contact us at email@example.com or 541-346-5112.